Average Mixing in Quantum Walks of Reversible Markov Chains

 \section{The Szegedy Quantum Walk}

 In this section we review some of the basic theory of Markov chains, along with the Szegedy quantum walk.
 In general, a discrete Markov chain on a finite state space $\Omega$ of cardinality $n$ is defined by a row-stochastic transition matrix, which is a $n \times n$ matrix $P = (p(x,y))_{x, y \in \Omega}$ whose rows and columns are labeled by the elements of $\Omega$, and such that $p(x,y)$ is the probability of transitioning from $x$ to $y$.
 If $v \in \R^n$ is the state at time $t=0$, then the state at time $t$ is given by $vP^t$.
 A state $v \in \R^n$ is said to be \textit{stationary} if $vP=v$, that is, $v$ is a left eigenvector of $P$ with eigenvalue $1$.
 We can view $P$ as a weighted adjacency matrix of a digraph $X$ whose vertex set is $\Omega$ and $(x,y) \in \Omega \times \Omega$ is a directed arc of $X$ if and only if $p(x,y)$ is nonzero.
 We will refer to $X$ as the digraph of the chain.
-We will say that $P$ is \textit{ergodic} if $X$ is strongly connected.
-When $P$ is ergodic, there is a unique stationary distribution, which we denote by $\pi$.
-We will say that an ergodic Markov chain $P$ is \textit{reversible} if it satisfies the equations
+We will say that $P$ is \textit{irreducible} if $X$ is strongly connected, and say $P$ is \textit{aperiodic} if for all $x \in \Omega$ we have $\gcd\{t \geq 1: (P^t)_{xx}\} =1$.
+When $P$ is irreducible and aperiodic there is a unique stationary distribution, which we denote by $\pi$.
+We will say that a Markov chain $P$ with stationary distribution $\pi$ is \textit{reversible} if it satisfies the equations

 for all $x, y \in \Omega$, which are referred to as the \textit{detailed-balance equations}.
 A Markov chain is said to be \textit{symmetric} if $P$ is a symmetric matrix.
 A symmetric Markov chain is reversible and has uniform stationary distribution.